Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Stems: The trunk and branches are thorny, especially when young, with irregular branching.
 The bark is initially gray to gray-brown, and over many years becomes rough, furrowed and eventually peeling.
 The branches are susceptible to breakage in strong winds.

 Roots: An initial seedling tap root is followed by nitrogen fixing, aggressive, lateral roots that dominate the root system of the mature tree.
 Injury to the roots results in thorny suckering.
-After five years, the tree may regrow from its roots in severe freezes.
+After five years in the ground, the tree may regrow from its roots in severe freezes.

 Wildlife: The flowers attract honeybees.
 The tree is a caterpillar food plant for some species of butterflies and moths.
-Climbing animals and birds may be attracted to the open pods and their contents.
+Birds and climbing animals may be attracted to the open pods and their contents.

 Toxic / Danger: Thorns.
 The sap and bark can cause severe eye irritation.